confluentinc/ksql/docs/reference2/sql-syntax/queries.md

 keywords: ksqldb, sql, query, persistent query, pull query, push query
 ---

-- Queries: how to ask questions about data
+The [data manipulation](data-manipulation.md) section covered how you work with affect changes on structures of events.
+This section describes how you ask questions about your events.

 ## Query types